 BONUS: Luvin Lavender Farms and Maria’s Field of Hope

-You can really only visit this spot a couple weekends every year, but I think it’s worth mentioning anyway since it’s beautiful and brings awareness to a great cause.
+You can really only visit both of these spots a couple weekends every year, but I think it’s worth mentioning them anyway since they’re both beautiful!

-Some other outdoor spaces in Cleveland that are great for photos include Lake View Cemetery (check out my guide here), Edgewater Park (home to Cleveland’s very own beach!), Lakewood Park (home to the Solstice Steps, which are a great place to watch the sunset), and all the other Cleveland Metroparks locations!
+Some other outdoor spaces in Cleveland that are great for photos include Lake View Cemetery (check out my guide here), Edgewater Park (home to Cleveland’s very own beach!), Lakewood Park (home to the Solstice Steps, which are a great place to watch the sunset), and all the other Cleveland Metroparks locations.

 Street art and murals are absolutely exploding in Cleveland right now, but I’m going to save the majority of them for another post (this one, if you want to read it).
 For now, here are a few specific spots to go to snap your next Instagram profile pic with local Cleveland art.

 1. Cleveland script sign(s)

 The Cleveland script signs have been around for a couple years now, and have proven quite popular – so popular, in fact, that there are now 6 of them scattered throughout the city!

 My favorite Cleveland script sign is the one at North Coast Harbor (shown earlier in this post), followed by the one at at The Foundry on the Flats West Bank, the one at Edgewater Beach, and the one on Abbey Avenue in Tremont.